Skip to content ↓

 Childhood Lead Poisoning Prevention

-Despite clear evidence of harm, many countries do not conduct active monitoring of lead poisoning, and only 35% of countries have limits on lead in paint that are legally binding.
+Despite clear evidence of harm, many countries do not monitor lead exposure, and only 43% of countries have limits on lead in paint that are legally binding.

 Why It Matters